Best Michael Jordan Rookie Cards

-With that in mind, here’s a list with five of the best Michael Jordan rookie cards for investment purposes (and one non-rookie card).
+With that in mind, here are some of the best Michael Jordan rookie cards for investment purposes.

-This is the most popular MJ rookie card, as well as one of the easiest to find.
+This is the most popular MJ rookie card, as well as one of the easiest to find on the market.

-This MJ RC is another familiar image for anyone with a passing interest in the sport, and it really is a great looking card.
+The ’68 Fleer Jordan RC is another familiar image for anyone with a passing interest in the sport, and it really is a great-looking card.
 However, the back is quite basic, showing key stats from his first two seasons in the NBA.

 Prices have jumped since the mid-2010s, with an 8.5 likely to set you back by at least $3,500 at auction.

 It’s an average 200% increase over the past five years, which explains the surge in popularity.